Start-Up and Support

 We encourage MOVES surgeons to take an integrative surgical solution approach to all general practice clients.
 This approach promotes teamwork between the general practice and surgery team.
 At the time of consent for surgery, a MOVES surgeon is expected to call the pet’s owner before and after surgery.
 These discussions should be brief, but include an introduction, confirmation of procedure, brief list of complications, and expected outcome/recovery.

 After surgery, the patient is under the care of the general practice and attending veterinarian.
 Many times, the decision to send a pet home or to stay at the general practice post-operatively depends on the type of procedure, expected discomfort level, willingness of owner to care for pet, and recovery of pet.
 It is the general practice’s duty to inform pet owners on the practice policy of anesthesia and overnight care.
 We strongly recommend overnight monitoring at a nearby 24-hour ER for general practices not equipped for surgical procedures or for cases requiring critical care monitoring post-operatively.

 As a MOVES team member within a general practice, we encourage open dialogue with colleagues on patient re-checks and any questions/concerns they may have.

 Are after-hours cases or emergencies sometimes required?

-Ready to Launch Your Career in Mobile Surgery?
+Ready to Launch Your Career as a Mobile Veterinary Specialist?